awslabs/data-solutions-framework-on-aws/website/docs/intro.md

     # Use DSF on AWS to create Spark EMR serverless runtime
     spark_runtime = dsf.processing.SparkEmrServerlessRuntime(
-            self, "SparkProcessingRuntime", name="TaxiAggregation",
+            self, "SparkProcessingRuntime", name="WordCount",
             removal_policy=RemovalPolicy.DESTROY,
         )

-    # Define policy the execution role to read the data transformation script
+    # Define policy the execution role to read the transformation script from the S3 bucket where its stored
     s3_read_policy = Policy(self, 'S3ReadPolicy',
           statements=[
               PolicyStatement(